 - Volunteer Recognition

-Let’s have a deeper look at each of these areas:
+Now, let’s have a more detailed look at each of these components:

 What resources are available to your organization?
 Here are some resources you’ll want to consider:

 - Funding: What are your predicted program expenses?
-Will the program require funding?
+How will you fund the program?
 What available grants and fundraising strategies will you employ to support program costs?